Assemble the Gripper

 Clean and add grease

 Clean everything thoroughly with isopropyl alcohol and then apply grease as shown from the syringe.
-Careful, the syringe can jam and then shoot grease everywhere.
-Use about 1/4 of the syringe per side, saving the rest for when you need a top-off down the road.
+Use the image as a guide for how much to use, saving the rest for when you need a top-off down the road.
 Check your grease levels every 500 miles or so.

 Putting the seal assembly on the shaft